AsadAzam/DiscordX/README.md

 If you like, you can set DiscordX to automatically open on login.

 # Note
-DiscordX is a fork of [RPFX](https://github.com/PKBeam/RPFX) I didn't contribute to the orignal as I didn't like the name RPFX.
+DiscordX is a fork of [RPFX](https://github.com/PKBeam/RPFX) I didn't contribute to the original as I didn't like the name RPFX.